romana/romana.github.io/_posts/CloudNative/2015-12-1-cloudnative.md

 #### Cloud Native SDN

-Cloud Native SDN can be simpler than Enterprise SDN because the requirements are much simpler.
-No layer 2 networking is required, which avoids the complexity of overlays and tunnel endpoints.
-This also lets operators run their cloud networks directly on the physical devices, which delivers higher performance and provides better visibility, manageability and control.
+Cloud Native SDN is simpler than Enterprise SDN because the requirements are much simpler.
+No layer 2 networking is required *(Comment: Yes, L2 is required, since otherwise nothing happens.
+But you don't need to fiddle with it or think about it.
+Specifically, you don't need access to L2 features in your app, you don't want to send broadcasts, etc.)*, which avoids the complexity of overlays and tunnel endpoints.
+This also lets operators run their cloud networks directly on the physical devices *(Comment: Which physical devices?)*, which delivers higher performance and provides better visibility, manageability and control.

 Romana solves the multi-tenancy problem without overlays using an innovative [layer 3 tenancy model](/how/how/#romana-tenant-isolation) that lets operators deploy Romana in a [Routed Access](#/how/how/routed-access-datacenter) datacenter design, for even simpler operations.
 This tenancy model also captures [application level context](/how/how/#romana-tenant-isolation) directly in the network, simplifying the job of securing the network and applying policy based control.